Jan 27 - May 1

 Click on each course to view a description and download the syllabus

-You will practice valuable skills in the field which may include: GIS use and applications, species identification and population monitoring, research design and implementation, forest survey methods, quantitative and qualitative data collection and analysis, marine ecosystem health assessment, and research presentation.
+You will gain practical skills in the field such as: GIS use and applications, species identification and population monitoring, forest survey methods, citizen science protocols, research design and implementation, quantitative and qualitative data collection and analysis, and research presentation.

-You will visit different ecosystems and communities while in the field, which may include primary and secondary tropical rainforest, wet sclerophyll forests, coastal scrub and mangrove, Melaleuca swamps, coral reefs including the Great Barrier Reef, limestone caves in the outback, indigenous communities within the Daintree, and local conservation and restoration groups.
+You will visit different ecosystems and communities which may include primary and secondary tropical rainforest, the Great Barrier Reef, tropical savanna, wet sclerophyll forests, coastal scrub and mangrove, Melaleuca (paperbark) swamps, Indigenous communities, and local conservation and restoration groups.

 In the Directed Research course, each student completes a field research project under the mentorship of a faculty member – beginning with data collection and analysis and concluding with a research paper and presentation.
-Project subject areas span ecology, natural resource management, conservation science, environmental ethics, and socioeconomics.Learn More
+Project subject areas span ecology, natural resource management, conservation science, environmental ethics, and socioeconomics.Find Out More